 There are a few steps involved in making these pizza rolls, but it goes pretty fast, especially if you buy the pizza dough and sauce pre-made.
-(Of course, if you have a recipe you love, or you’re gluten- or oil-free, by all means, make your own.)
+(Of course, if you have a recipe you love, or you’re gluten-free, by all means, make your own.)

 If you have a rolling pin, I recommend using it to roll out your pizza dough to achieve a nice, even thickness.

 You can make big, cinnamon-bun size, vegan spinach & cheese pizza rolls like I did here.
 We just tore them apart with our hands for dipping.
 Or, you can cut your roll into smaller sections to create more servings and a smaller, 2-bite snack.

-I like to dip these vegan spinach & cheese pizza rolls in my favorite store-bought pizza sauce (I really like Rustic brand), or you could use marinara sauce.
+I like to dip these vegan spinach & cheese pizza rolls in my pizza sauce, or you could use marinara sauce.
 For an extra dose of vegan cheesiness, along with the pizza sauce, I think they’d taste great dipped in some gently warmed Vegan Easy Cheezy Sauce.
 Tangy-saucy, double-cheesy, yum!

-For a make-your-own, oil-free, whole wheat pizza dough, try this recipe from Genius Kitchen (but sub plant milk for milk).
-I haven’t made it myself, but it has good reviews online.
+For a make-your-own oil-free, whole wheat pizza dough, try this recipe from Genius Kitchen (but sub plant milk for milk).
+I haven’t made it myself yet, but it has good reviews online.

 This whole-food, plant-based recipe was inspired by Spinach & Artichoke Rolls, from the vegan food blog, Rabbit and Wolves.